Learn more about the Academy from these Frequently Asked Questions.

 What does the Academy do to make girls feel welcome?

 We understand that homesickness is natural and often occurs with both new and veteran campers.
-We specifically prepare our staff to handle homesickness, with the hope that every girl settles in comfortably and has the time of her life!
+We prepare and train our staff to handle homesickness and have had great success helping many athletes navigate and overcome this feeling and enjoy a fantastic Berky experience.

 Does the Academy use a unique soccer-specific training program?

 Yes!
 Unlike any other soccer camp, the Academy takes an innovative approach to coaching young athletes by providing consistent and individualized instruction that focuses on training the whole player.
-Athletes are grouped by skill-level into small teams of 6-15 girls.
-These teams train daily with coaches who ensure each player is improving and having fun.
-The teams also play numerous league games to focus on tactical strategies and team play.
-During both technical and tactical sessions, coaches use video-replay on the field to provide feedback to players about their bio-mechanics and field positioning.
+Athletes are grouped by age and skill-level into training groups of 25 – 30 girls.
+These teams train daily with coaches who ensure that each player is improving and having fun.
+Most importantly, girls relax, try new things, and build their confidence off the field.
+The relaxed atmosphere and added confidence makes it far easier for them to stretch and take risks on the field, and their improvement generally exceeds all expectations.

 What does “training the whole player” mean?

 We prepare our athletes to be well-rounded and fully capable soccer players and girls.
-This includes mental skills training that is intentionally woven through the Academy experience, during technical and tactical sessions on the field, as well as off-the-field workshops.
-Focusing on topics like confidence, control, teamwork, and communication, the entire Academy staff is trained to encourage the “whole player” development of each athlete by maximizing opportunities that challenge them physically, mentally, and socially.
+This includes mental skills training that is intentionally woven through the Academy experience during both on the field technical and tactical sessions and off-the-field workshops.
+Focusing on topics like confidence, control, teamwork, and communication, the entire Academy staff is trained to maximize opportunities that challenge athletes physically, mentally, and socially.